tractr/traxion/apps/docs/docs/how-to/file-storage/file-storage-on-aws-s3.md

 }
 ```

-Under the hood, the `trxn-file-storage-upload-button` uses `FileStorageService` to request a pre-signed upload url and transfer the file to file storage.
+Under the hood, the `trxn-file-storage-upload-button` uses `FileStorageService` to request a presigned upload url and transfer the file to file storage.

-If your application requires custom logic on the frontend, the `FileStorageService` can be used directly and exposes methods to request the pre-signed url and transfer the file:
+If your application requires custom logic on the frontend, the `FileStorageService` can be used directly and exposes methods to request the presigned url and transfer the file:

 ```typescript
 import { Component } from '@angular/core';